pepplejoshua/proto/NOTES.md

 - Function overloading?
 - Write something for blog about progress since last post.
 - Understand the implications of using smart pointers to deal with auto deallocation vs not.
-- Work on support for allocators (explicit or implicitly through context passing).
 - Can we avoid runtime pointer errors by combining lexical analysis with smart pointers, allocators and Option type.
 - Work on function call stack (maybe using context passing?)
 - Add panic(), and todo() statements.